AmazingAmpharos/OoT-Randomizer/README.md

   * `Goron City Grotto with Hookshot While Taking Damage` - brave the heat, but be quick.
   * `Dodongo's Cavern Two Scrub Room with Strength` - position a block correctly and adult can bring a bomb flower to the wall.
   * `Shadow Temple Falling Spikes GS with Hover Boots` - make a precise move to get on the falling spikes, then another precise move to grab the token.
+* Updated altar text in the Temple of Time
+  * Now provides rainbow bridge requirements and the shuffle mode of Ganon's Castle Boss Key (info otherwise available in the seed settings).
+These are always available at the altar regardless of Maps/Compass settings.
+  * Removed misleading vanilla text from the child altar.
 * Removed tricks
   * `Water Temple Boss Key Chest with Iron Boots`
   * `Water Temple Dragon Statue with Bombchu` - superseded by the new Dragon Statue tricks.